codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/build.md

 Codefresh also allows you to use [builkit](https://github.com/moby/buildkit) with all its [enhancements](https://docs.docker.com/develop/develop-images/build_enhancements/).

-Using buildkit you can get
+Using buildkit you can get:

-* improved build output logs,
+* Improved build output logs
-* mounting of external secrets that will never be stored in the image, and
+* Mounting of external secrets that will never be stored in the image
-* access to SSH keys and sockets from within the Dockerfile.
+* Access to SSH keys and sockets from within the Dockerfile

 These capabilities are offered as extra arguments in the build step and using any of them will automatically enable buildkit.